wbcsd/data-exchange-protocol/decisions/backlog/0022-oauth-token-endpoint.md

 As the proposed change 'loosens' the current specification, backwards-compatibility is ensured.
 Any host system that is considered conformant under the current Tech.
 Specs. will also be conformant with the proposed change.
 Any path that adheres to the currently specified structure `AuthSubPath/auth/token` will logically also adhere to the proposed structure `AuthSubPath/token`.

-Nevertheless, it needs to be considered that recipient systems might need implement minor adjustments to support the proposed structure.
+However, it needs to be considered that data recipient systems might need implement minor adjustments to support the proposed structure.
+Depending on the implementation, the structure that they append the `AuthSubPath` to needs to be changed from `/auth/token` to `/oauth/token`.

 ## Example: